abbshr/abbshr/README.md

 I'm interested in Rust, Ruby, TypeScript, good at designing & writing distributed system.

-🔭 And I’m currently working on building FaaS underlying infrastructure for server-side js/wasm application at ~~YouZan~~ ByteDance in Hangzhou.
+🔭 And I’m currently working on building resource&traffic scheduling and faas infrastructure at ByteDance in Hangzhou.